JSON data type

 Reading JSON sub-objects as subcolumns

-JSON type supports reading nested objects as subcolumns with type JSON using special syntax json.^some.path:
+The JSON type supports reading nested objects as subcolumns of type JSON using the special syntax json.^some.path.

 test.datasource